Risk Management

 Medium to High Medium to Large

-(9) Risks related to asset holdings
+(10) Risks related to asset holdings

 We establish annual investment plans to operate within a risk range that is in line with our corporate strengths.
-As for individual investments, we invest in a calculated manner including having pre-defined exit strategies (investment recovery plans), based on investment criteria.
+As for individual investments, we invest in a calculated manner including pre-defined exit strategies (investment recovery plans), based on investment criteria.
 The Board of Directors regularly follows up on the progress of each line of business, investment balance, business portfolio, and market value, and takes measures as necessary.
 Low Large

 (Main initiatives)